szczyglis-dev/py-gpt/README.md

 - `Use extra context output`: If enabled, plain text output (if available) from command results will be displayed alongside the JSON output.
 Default: True.

 - `Open URLs in built-in browser`: Enable this option to open all URLs in the built-in browser (Chromium) instead of an external browser.
-Default: True.
+Default: False.

 **Remote tools**